 The MPK program provides unparalleled hands-on learning experiences for students to work alongside leading researchers and practitioners on campus and across the GTA.
 Students rank professional placement opportunities based on their learning goals.
-Rankings do not guarantee placements of top choice, however serious considerations are taken based on ranked interests and preferences.
+Rankings do not guarantee placements of top choice, however serious considerations are given to ranked interests and preferences.
 General liability and health and safety insurance are maintained for all students while on placement.
 Each placement opportunity is unpaid and will emphasize specific learning activities.
-All placements are unpaid.